 Students will learn the history and practice of fundamental modern technique with a focus on how this movement genre applies to today's commercial dance industry.
 In this class students will learn the fundamentals of release swings, flat backs, lateral stretches, contractions, leg swings, high release, deep lunges, T positions, and how to stretch and strengthen various areas of the body.
-Prerequisites: CDN 141 or Assessment/Departmental Approval.
+Prerequisites: Assessment/Departmental Approval.

-CDN 259 | Ballroom I [1 credit]
+CDN 259 | Ballroom [1 credit]